 Cost-sensitive scaling: Multi-location groups needing to reach thousands of patients cannot afford per-patient phone calls for every touchpoint.
 Automation enables broad reach within budget constraints.

-When Human Outreach Outperforms Automation
+When Does Human Outreach Outperform Automation?

 Research equally identifies scenarios requiring the human touch: